jonathanpatkins/code_challenge_temp/README.md

 ## Lol Don’t Drown

-Due to too many annoying children and uneducated adults at waterparks, all the current lifeguards have quit.
-The owner, trying to save more money and not caring about lives of children, has employed numbers of impoverished high schoolers as lifeguards.
-There exists a list of underpaid potential lifeguards, and the times they can be on duty, represented as a tuple (start_minute, end_minute).
+Due to too many reckless children and inattentive adults at waterparks, all the current lifeguards have quit.
+The owner has a list of underpaid potential lifeguards, and the times they can be on duty, represented as a tuple (start_minute, end_minute).
 If we hire a lifeguard, we need to pay them $1/minute for the lifeguard's whole interval (no partial hires).
 What is the least amount of money we can spend to cover the interval (0, 1440)?

 Note: all intervals include start but exclude end.
 For example, (0,5) means 0,1,2,3,4.